17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 highs around 73F and lows around 55F

-Go there for: fewer crowds once schools back in, cheaper hotels and flights in fall
+Go there for: fewer crowds once schools are back in, cheaper hotels and flights in the fall

-Though there might be a lot of rain in Hawaii in September, it’s still a great time to explore this park that has a prominent history and a stunning ecosystem.
+Though there might be a fair amount of rain in Hawaii in September, it’s still a great time to explore this park which has a prominent history and a stunning ecosystem.

 Hawaii Volcanoes National Park is popular with its huge volcanoes and eruptions, and believe us, there is much to explore here (even if you have more than one day).

-Some of the best fall recreations here are going into Thurston Lava Tube, discovering the Pu’ u Loa petroglyphs, and driving through the Chain of Craters road.
+Some of the best fall recreations here are going into Thurston Lava Tube, discovering the Pu’ u Loa petroglyphs, and driving along the Chain of Craters Road.

 Another awesome way to spend your time in this park is to hike the Kilauea Iki trail.
 This 4-mile hike has moderate difficulty and transfers you through a solidified lava lake.